 Ezra Landes has successfully handled a wide variety of civil matters with a special emphasis on intellectual property, business disputes, and entertainment litigation.
 He is a creative thinker and persuasive writer, making him a successful author of motions and a keen negotiator who will often settle civil disputes prior to trial.

-Kevin Minnick , who recently joined our firm from Skadden, has a specialized trial and appellate experience that encompasses consumer protection suits, trademark litigation, qui tam actions under the False Claims Act, and contract disputes—both affirmative and defensive—across a variety of industries including automotive, apparel, education, healthcare, and financial services.
-Before joining the firm in 2020, he successfully defended Kia Motors Corp. and Kia Motors America against allegations of trademark infringement in a complete trial victory for both companies.
+Kevin Minnick , who joined the Firm from Skadden, has specialized trial and appellate experience that encompasses consumer protection suits, trademark litigation, qui tam actions under the False Claims Act, and contract disputes—both affirmative and defensive—across a variety of industries including automotive, apparel, education, healthcare, and financial services.
+Before joining the Firm in 2020, he successfully defended Kia Motors Corp. and Kia Motors America against allegations of trademark infringement in a complete trial victory for both companies.